PHYSIOTHERAPY at dynamo GYM

 What should I wear to an appointment?

-WHat DO i need to do once we have an initial assessment booked?
+What do I need to do once we have an initial assessment booked?

 You will need to fill out a form at least 24 hours before your appointment that covers a lot of what has been mentioned above.
 It follows a very similar format to the initial assessment, asking a lot of the subjective questions that will help guide Ben to assess you efficiently, and do any necessary reading prior to your assessment.
-If you do not fill the form out in time, it will make it difficult to get everything done in a timely manner, and may hinder how efficently the initial assessment may go, so please bear that in mind.
+If you do not fill the form out in time, it will make it difficult to get everything done in a timely manner, and may hinder how efficiently the initial assessment may go, so please bear that in mind.

 I’ve seen a consultant/physio/healthcare professional previously and/or had imaging/scans done previously